github/opensource.guide/_articles/finding-users.md

   </p>
 </aside>

-**Consider creating a website for your project.** A website makes your project friendlier and easier to navigate, especially paired with clear documentation and tutorials.
-It also suggests that your project is active, which will make your audience feel more comfortable using it.
-Use examples to give people ideas for how to use your project.
+**Consider creating a website for your project.** A website makes your project friendlier and easier to navigate, especially when paired with clear documentation and tutorials.
+A website also suggests that your project is active which will make your audience feel more comfortable using it.
+Provide examples to give people ideas for how to use your project.

 [@adrianholovaty](https://news.ycombinator.com/item?id=7531689), co-creator of Django, said that a website was _"by far the best thing we did with Django in the early days"_.